soapyf/Ashguard-Rules/README.md

 ## Explosives & AOE
 - Infantry-based explosives should not exceed a 5m kill radius and a 10m wound radius unless there is a wind-up time that is choreographed both visually and audibly for several seconds
 - Deployable explosives should not have HP that exceeds a value of 1 and should be able to be destroyed by standard projectiles
+- Deployable mines should at minimum 0.25 x 0.25 x 0.04 meters in size
-- Explosives should not go through walls
+- Explosives should not kill through walls or other solid objects
 - AoE/Explosives damage must not be group safe

 ## Movement Enhancers